erdilS/Port-Windows-11-Xiaomi-Pad-5/README.md

 Human:

-- Understand English or Spanish
+- Understand English, Spanish, Turkish, Italian or Ukrainian

 - Understand how to use TWRP